SSK-14/eMail/README.md

 NOTE : Turn Allow less secure apps to ON.
 Be aware that this makes it easier for others to gain access to your account.

+Simple code .
+Can send email to many people at a time with as many attachments .